shubhamkushwah123/Spring-Boot-Demo-Project/README.md

 This Spring Boot project will use an H2 in-memory database to store and manage To-Do tasks, with CRUD (Create, Read, Update, Delete) operations.

 ### Prerequisites
+- Eclipse IDE or VS Code or IntelliJ or Spring STS
-- Java 11 or higher
+- Java 11 or 17
 - Spring Boot 3.x
 - H2 Database
 - Postman (for testing)